-Every web designer should consider the following things for an eCommerce website design to make the site suitable for its creation.
+Every web designer should consider the following features for an eCommerce website design to make the site suitable for its creation.

 Research shows that about 61 percent of customers are more likely to purchase mobile-friendly sites, with over 50 percent of online traffic generated from mobile devices.
 The high percentage of mobile users makes designing a mobile-friendly and responsive eCommerce website quite essential.

 Every online business aims to make more sales, and the gateway to making these sales is a website that users find easy to use on every device.
-A responsive design makes it easy for users to access different product pages, find what they need and quickly make a purchase.
+A responsive design makes it easy for users to access different product pages, find what they need, and quickly purchase.

 Brand and product design

 First impressions count and could make users leave your website or stay long enough to browse your products and find one they want to purchase.
 Therefore, it is necessary to consider the identity of the brand when designing a responsive website.
 Ensure the colors used to create the website fits the brand.

 Brand recognition is one of the major things that drive sales.
 Keeping the brand design and logo consistent throughout the website creates more awareness about a brand and helps your customers identify you quickly.

 Try not to over-design the website and use simple symbols, with limited pop-up windows that distract customers.
 Simple designs with a consistent color scheme are usually the best way to design an eCommerce website.